Steve Sue: Career

-Recognition and success
+Recognition

 In its sixth year of operation, Sue's home building business Bedrock Development, Inc. was named the sixth fastest-growing company in the San Francisco Bay Area by the San Francisco Business Times, part of American City Business Journals.
 At the 2014 BBB Hawaii Torch awards show in Honolulu, Sue was awarded the BBB Hawaii's Public Charity award for his work on the Lemonade Alley event as well as his work on BizGym Foundation.
 The Lemonade Alley event was praised by blogger Chelsea Seki, who found both the event and its cause to be admirable.
 A. Kam Napier (an editor for Pacific Business News) compared Lemonade Alley to the television shows "Shark Tank" and "The Apprentice" (both TV shows about people being judged for their business acumen by celebrities and business people), except with kids being the participants.
 Two brothers who participated in a Lemonade Alley event won an award for the lemonade that they made from the Hyatt Regency Waikiki Beach Resort and Spa.
 Their lemonade was then later sold at the resort, with a portion of the sales going to the Kapiolani Medical Center for Women and Children.
-Lemonade Alley was featured on the cover of the magazine "Midweek Oahu", which covered Steve Sue, BizGym Foundation, and Lemonade Alley.
-Parents and children who attended the event felt that it was a worthwhile event, and that the skills that the children learned from it were valuable.
-In an article detailing the highlights of West Oahu, Midweek staff listed Lemonade Alley and its lemonade.
+Midweek Oahu covered BizGym Foundation and Lemonade Alley on its cover story, "The Power of Lemonade".
+Midweek staff listed Lemonade Alley among West Oahu highlights.
 BizGym Foundation was one of three finalists (alongside Business Law Corps and the United Cerebral Palsy Association) at a Nonprofit Business Plan Competition held by the Hogan Entrepreneurs program and the American Savings Bank.
 BizGym Foundation and the other two finalists were awarded a total of $1,000 each.